glesica/glesica.github.io/quotes.md

 ~ Clifford Geertz

+  > When a measure becomes a target, it ceases to be a good measure.

+~ Charles Goodhart

   > Debugging is twice as hard as writing the code in the first place.
   > Therefore, if you write the code as cleverly as possible, you are, by
   > definition, not smart enough to debug it.